ccyhui/snake-game/README.md

 The game ends when the snake collides with the wall or itself.

-The code is broken down into three classes: Food, Snake, and SnakeGame.
-The Food class holds information about the food's position and size.
-The Snake class holds information about the snake's head, body, and direction.
-The SnakeGame class is responsible for running the game and drawing the various elements on the screen.

-The game is run by calling the run function of the SnakeGame class.
-This function handles user input and updates the game accordingly.
-It also checks for collisions between the snake and the wall or itself.

 This game is a great way to pass some time and have some fun.
 Give it a try!

 ## Requirements